What is amenity housing?

 - lever handled taps

 - slip resistant flooring in the kitchen and bathroom

 Sheltered housing is also self-contained accommodation designed for older people.
 It has all the features of amenity housing but in addition:

 - homes have a built in community alarm service

 - there is a tenants' lounge

 - there is a shared laundry

-There is sheltered housing available throughout North Ayrshire.
-You can find out which letting areas sheltered housing units are in by reading the Housing Application Guide (PDF, 6.2mb).
+Sheltered housing is available throughout North Ayrshire.
+You can find out which letting areas sheltered housing units are in by reading the Housing Application Guide (PDF, 4.15mb).

-You need to apply to the North Ayrshire Housing Register (NAHR) by filling in an application for housing.
+Apply to the North Ayrshire Housing Register by filling in an application for housing.
 Select 'sheltered' or 'amenity' housing when you get to the relevant question on the form.
 If you have health issues that impact on the type of housing you need you also need to complete an accessible housing application (PDF, 497kb).

-Once the area housing office has processed your housing application, a member of staff will visit you at home within 6 weeks to complete our assessment.
+Once the area housing office has processed your application, a member of staff will visit you at home within 6 weeks to complete an assessment.